Mirabilandia (Italy): History

 In 2009, iSpeed, a launched roller coaster, opened, replacing Sierra Tonante (which had closed in 2007) and becoming the tallest and fastest roller coaster in Italy, featuring an acceleration of 0 to 100 km/h in 2.2 seconds.

 In 2011 Master Thai, the first dueling roller coaster in Italy was added.

 In 2012, Divertical, the tallest water coaster in the world was inaugurated.

 In 2014, the children's area Dinoland opened with attractions including Reptilium, Raptotana, Rexplorer, Bicisauro, Brontocars, and Monosauro.

 In 2015 the stunt show got a partnership with Hot Wheels and a 18 metres in height mobile loop, the tallest loop in the world made by a car.

 In 2016, the Far West Valley area opened its doors, featuring the largest Horror House in Europe, Legends of Dead Town.

 In 2018, Mirabeach completed a 20,000-square-metre expansion.

 In 2019, the motorcycle-themed, 35,000-square-metre Ducati World area opened, featuring the world's first spike dueling roller coaster in the world, Desmo Race.

 In 2022 the horror house of The Walking Dead opens to replace Legends of Dead Town, moreover the park enters into a collaboration with Nickelodeon, which introduces the most popular cartoon mascots in the park with a meet & greet and a new live show.

-In 2025, following the collaboration with Paramount and Nickelodeon, will open the new area Nickelodeon Land.
+In 2025, following the collaboration with Paramount and Nickelodeon, the park opened the new area Nickelodeon Land.

+Every year, during Halloween season, the park adds Suburbia, the biggest horror zone in Italy, Acid Rain, Apartment #162, Llorona and Mr. Blackmoon's Hypnotic Circus, which are other four free horror houses in addition to The Walking Dead.